Joseph Sweeney (Irish politician): Easter Rising

 Sweeney was active during the events of the Easter Rising, where he fought in Dublin's Liberty Hall and later the GPO where he was a stretcher bearer for the wounded James Connolly.
 Following the surrender of rebel forces, Sweeney was taken to Stafford Jail, and was later interned in Frongoch internment camp in Wales.
-By October 1916, he'd been released, whereupon he rejoined the Volunteers and once again resumed his studies at UCD.
+By October 1916, he had been released, whereupon he rejoined the Volunteers and once again resumed his studies at UCD.
 During the following summers he returned to Donegal and reorganised the Volunteers in that county.